V3lc0/Day02/README.md

 # Day02
-This is my 2nd asignment
+This is my 2nd assignment